 - Developed an international marketing program with Keeneland.

 - Established Scholarship Day with Kentucky racetracks.
-Since its inception, the scholarships have funded 606 full-time college students who have shared in $687,000 towards their tuition.
-This includes nine Runhappy scholarships each worth $10,000.
+This includes Runhappy scholarships each worth $10,000.

 - Developed strategic plan for KTA/KTOB’s future, putting in place an aggressive marketing plan for promoting Kentucky-breds.